 Ms. Susmitha Siripurapu Dr. Vineet Kothari

-Name of the Director (Non-Executive, Independent Director)
+Name of the Director (Non-Executive, Non-Independent Director) (Non-Executive, Independent Director)

 Age 30 years 65 years

 DIN 09850991 10070816

 Date of Birth 22/08/1994 02/09/1959

-Qualification She holds a Bachelors in Engineering degree Dr. Vineet Kothari is a Bachelor of Commerce
+Qualification Dr. Vineet Kothari is a Bachelor of Commerce

-(Hons.), Chartered Accountant, Company
+• (Hons.), Chartered Accountant, Company

 in Computer science.
 Secretary, Masters in Law and is a Ph.D. in

 Master in Business Administration from HEC Taxation.

 Paris and Duke University.

 Brief resume, Experience Ms. Susmitha Siripurapu is an accomplished Dr. Vineet Kothari is now a designated Senior

-and nature of expertise in .
-Advocate by the Supreme Court of India and
+and nature of expertise in Strategy and Program Management Advocate by the Supreme Court of India and

 specific functional areas professional. practices law in Constitutional Courts in India.

 His main areas of practice are Domestic Tax

 laws, International Taxation, Arbitration,

 Corporate and Insolvency laws, Property and

 Family Laws.
 He has given a wide range of

 opinions on issues dealing with FEMA.
+FERA

-FERA and matters before PMLA.
+• and matters before PMLA.
 His keen and active

-and re-size their real estate portfolios.
+involvement in Alternate Dispute Resolution

-pursued her Master's in Business involvement in Alternate Dispute Resolution (ADR) encompasses Commercial &
+pursued her Master's in Business •

-(ADR) encompasses Commercial & Contractual disputes resolution through

-various Domestic & International Arbitration &
+University.
+Contractual disputes resolution through various Domestic & International Arbitration &

 Ever since, she has been working in strategy

 He is empanelled as an Arbitrator with most of

-- the High Courts annexed Centres in India and is
+- · · · · · · · · · · · · · · · · · · · the High Courts annexed Centres in India and is

 also on board of private Arbitration and

 Mediation Centres in India like Nani Palkihvala

 She possesses a demonstrated record in

-- He is a senior advisor with KPMG, India and
+He is a senior advisor with KPMG, India and

-collaborating across countries, and enabling MBG, Dubai.
+MBG, Dubai.
 He is on the panel of Singapore

 high-performance operating models/teams International Arbitration Centre (SIAC) &

 across diversified industry verticals.
 Dubai International Arbitration Centre (DIAC)

-as an Arbitrator.
+She has proven to be adept at leveraging as an Arbitrator.
 He is currently also on the

 Governing Council of Indian Council of

 strategies for growth, improving efficiency in

-He is currently also on the Governing Council of
+· · He is currently also on the Governing Council of

 reporting structures.
 Indian Council of Arbitration ICA.
 FICCI.

 Dr.Kothari was elevated to the Bench on June

 13, 2005 as a Judge of Rajasthan High Court

 where he served till April 2016.

-He has served as a Judge of Karnataka High Court from April 2016 to November 2018.
+He has served as a Judge of Karnataka High

+Court from April 2016 to November 2018.
 Thereafter, he has also served at Madras High

 Court from November 2018 to January 2021

 and later towards the end of his career as a

 Judge, he also served at Gujarat High Court

 from January 2021 to September 2021.

 He has served at both Madras and Gujarat

 High Courts as an Acting Chief Justice.

-1 ingh coorts as an Acting Chief Soshee.
+i ngh cooms as an Aching Cilier Justice.